valyala/fasthttp/README.md

   * [Fiber](https://github.com/gofiber/fiber) - An Expressjs inspired web framework running on Fasthttp.
   * [Gearbox](https://github.com/gogearbox/gearbox) - :gear: gearbox is a web framework written in Go with a focus on high performance and memory optimization.
   * [http2curl](https://github.com/li-jin-gou/http2curl) - A tool to convert fasthttp requests to curl command line.
-  * [OpenTelemetry Golang Compile Time Instrumentation](https://github.com/alibaba/opentelemetry-go-auto-instrumentation) - A tool to monitor fasthttp application without changing any code.
+  * [OpenTelemetry Golang Compile Time Instrumentation](https://github.com/alibaba/opentelemetry-go-auto-instrumentation) - A tool to monitor fasthttp application without changing any code with OpenTelemetry APIs.

 ## FAQ